LiberTEM/LiberTEM/docs/source/install.rst

 Using virtualenv
 ################

-You can use virtualenv if you have a system wide Python 3.6 installation.
+You can use `virtualenv <https://virtualenv.pypa.io/>`_ or `venv <https://docs.python.org/3/tutorial/venv.html>`_ if you have a system wide Python 3.6 or 3.7 installation.
 For Mac OS X, using conda is recommended.

 To create a new virtualenv for LiberTEM, you can use the following command: